kinvoapp/node.js-challenge/README.md

 For other scripts commands, see the `package.json` file of this project.

-## Deploy

-See this application being deployed by [Heroku](https://nodejs-kinvo-jeferson-luckas.herokuapp.com/Hello%20Word).

 ## Using the application

 To create HTTP requests use some API client to perform your tests and debugs like [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/).